 - Net Carbs: 4g per serving

-- Nutrition information for this recipe was calculated without the optional marinara sauce.
+- Nutritional Information: Information for this recipe was calculated without the optional marinara sauce.

 - Cauliflower Rice: You can use store-bought fresh cauliflower rice, or make your own cauliflower rice.
 To make your own, grate fresh cauliflower on a cheese grater.
 You will need to grate about half of a large head of cauliflower (about 6 ounces) to get 3 cups of cauliflower rice for this recipe.

-- Instead of microwaving the cauliflower rice, you can sauté it in 1 tablespoon of avocado oil in a skillet on the stovetop over medium-high heat until it starts to soften, about 3 minutes, stirring occasionally.
+- Stovetop Method Instead of Microwave: Instead of microwaving the cauliflower rice, you can sauté it in 1 tablespoon of avocado oil in a skillet on the stovetop over medium-high heat until it starts to soften, about 3 minutes, stirring occasionally.

 This post was first published on An Edible Mosaic on October 12, 2012.
 I updated it with more information on September 6, 2021.